ratheraarif/Pytorch_dataloader_for_Genomics/README.md

    - `all_valid` – for validation
    - `all_test` – for testing

-### please remove the -s(downsample) option from `generate_data.sh` to generate the all data.
+### please remove the -s(downsample) option from `generate_data.sh` to generate all data.
 I have used -s .1 as a quick test to process the data fast(just for the test)

 ## options for `basenji_data_h5.py`